Welcome to py5!

 Welcome to py5!¶

 py5 is a new version of Processing for Python 3.8+.
 It makes the Java Processing jars available to the CPython interpreter using JPype.
-It can do just about everything Processing can do, except with Python instead of Java code.
+It can do just about all of the 2D and 3D drawing Processing can do, except with Python instead of Java code.

 The goal of py5 is to create a new version of Processing that is integrated into the Python ecosystem.
-Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries such as numpy or Pillow.
+Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries and tools such as Jupyter, numpy, and Pillow.

 Here is the simplest possible example:

 def setup(): size(400, 400) rect_mode(CENTER) def draw(): square(mouse_x, mouse_y, 10) def mouse_clicked(): fill(random_int(255), random_int(255), random_int(255)) run_sketch()